kevinlongboy/Filtr/README.md

 ---

-When first landing on Flare at the home page the user sees a carousel of images with the option to click on an Explore button in the middle of the page or the other options to login or sign up accessed by clicking on icons on the top right navigation bar.
+When first landing on Filtr at the home page the user sees a carousel of images with the option to click on an Explore button in the middle of the page or the other options to login or sign up accessed by clicking on icons on the top right navigation bar.

 ---